Wellbeing

 Have you heard of something called ‘mindfulness’?
 It’s about noticing what is happening in your body, your brain and in all of your senses at this moment in time.
 Practising mindfulness allows you to take notice of your thoughts and feelings.
 This helps you to feel a sense of calm and manage difficult emotions such as stress, worry or anger.
 Why not have a go at some of the activities below?

-External Link: The Gratitude Tree Guided Meditation.
-If you liked this meditation why not check out more meditations by New Horizons?
+- The Gratitude Tree Guided Meditation.
+If you liked this meditation why not check out more meditations by New Horizons

 Other Mindfulness Exercises